sanjeevbhusal/notes/Securitypal/Slack Workflow.md

 - Second Step, Take the output of first step and make a api call to the endpoint.
 - Third Step, Take the output of second step and post it to a slack channel.

 When should you create a single step or multiple step to complete a certain task ?
-If a step If a task is very specific (such as calling your api)
+If a task is very specific (such as calling your api) and sending response to a slack